sowmyagowri/Ironman-A-Java-Game-using-Greenfoot/IshwaryaVaradarajanWiki.md

 Week6 (11/04/2017)
 1) Going according to estimates as per burn down chart.
 There is not many tasks in progress hence eliminated over-producing.

+Week7 (11/21/2017)
+1) Integrated the various game modules for level 1 by having team meetings and discussions to avoid confusion and prevented scattered work place or unnecessary movement of people.